DongzeHE/scpca-docs/docs/sce_file_contents.md

 | `filtering_method`  | The method used for cell filtering.
 One of `emptyDrops`, `emptyDropsCellRanger`, or `UMI cutoff`.
 Only present for `filtered` objects |
 | `umi_cutoff`        | The minimum UMI count per cell used as a threshold for filtering.
 Only present for `filtered` objects where the `filtering_method` is `UMI cutoff` |

-## Additional `SingleCellExperiment` components for CITE-seq samples
+## Additional `SingleCellExperiment` components for CITE-seq libraries

 CITE-seq data, when present, is included within the `SingleCellExperiment` as an "Alternative Experiment" named `"CITEseq"` , which can be accessed with the following command: